KauaiGuarilha/ms-mars-robots/README.md

 # ms-mars-robots
 A new rover to explore mars and record many images for science.

-## Description of Input Movement Orientations
+## Input Movement Orientations description.

 Type | Description
 --:  | ----